 The Water Conservation House will be a demonstration home that features innovative water and energy efficient building systems in a modest, 2-3 bedroom single-family home.
 It will be built on property MWU currently owns, used for conservation outreach and education, and ultimately sold.
-Current plans include:
+Current plans will cut per-person municipal water use by half and include: